-But can we conclude that this shift led to major changes in the governance of political economy, and rising economic inequality?
+But can we conclude that this socio-structural shift has led to major changes in the governance of political economy, and rising economic inequality?

 - Fiscal/Taxes.
-Most tax cuts for super-high incomes were the outcome of successful lobbying by anti-tax groups and free market think tanks like the Cato Institute.
+Most tax cuts for super-high incomes were the outcome of successful lobbying by anti-tax groups and free market think tanks, such as the Cato Institute.

-- Industrial relations.
-Private sector unionization has virtually collapsed in the US.
+- Labour relations.
+Private sector unionisation has virtually collapsed in the US.
 Public policies have never been updated to stem this decline.
 Governments actively avoided intervening to stem the decline.